puppetlabs/control-repo/README.md

 12. Add your internal repository as the origin remote
  - `git remote add origin <url of your repository from step 4>`

+13. `git branch --set-upstream-to origin/production`

 13. Push the production branch of the repository from your machine up to your git server
  - `git push origin production`

+14. Change the permission of control-repo in your gitlab server to `private`

 ###Stash